Full question:

 Answer:

-- the benefits children get from frequent contact with both parents.
+- The benefits of maintaining frequent contact with both parents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.